-The Energy Community Ministerial Council, during its annual meeting held on 15 December 2022, did not extend the punitive measures to Bosnia and Herzegovina, which were a response to various serious and persistent breaches of the Treaty.
-The Council offered another opportunity to remedy violations and called upon Bosnia and Herzegovina to step up efforts, in cooperation with the Secretariat, to fully implement the Treaty in 2023.
-Bosnia and Herzegovina has been on and off sanctions since 2015 due to nine serious breaches of the Energy Community law that have not been rectified to date.
-The Energy Community comprises the 27 Member States of the European Union and 6 European states and territories in the Western Balkans.
+The Ministerial Council of the Energy Community, at its annual meeting, held on 15 December 2022, did not extend the punitive measures, which were a response to various serious and persistent breaches of the Treaty, to Bosnia and Herzegovina.
+The Council offered another opportunity to remedy violations and called upon Bosnia and Herzegovina to step up its efforts, in cooperation with the secretariat of the Council, to fully implement the Treaty in 2023.
+Bosnia and Herzegovina has been under sanctions intermittently since 2015 owing to nine serious breaches of the Energy Community law that have not been rectified to date.
+The Energy Community comprises the 27 member States of the European Union and 6 European States and territories in the Western Balkans.

 The mandates of all members of the management and the management board of the Electricity Transmission Company of Bosnia and Herzegovina expired five years ago.
-However, the appointment of new members is still on hold.
-While the Government of the Federation of Bosnia and Herzegovina nominated its members to the Company’s management board in December 2020, the previous convocation of the Council of Ministers of Bosnia and Herzegovina decided not to proceed with the appointments until Republika Srpska submits its nominees.
-Thus far, Republika Srpska has taken no action to do so.
+However, the appointment of new members is still pending.
+While the Government of the Federation of Bosnia and Herzegovina nominated its members to the Company’s management board in December 2020, the previous convocation of the Council of Ministers of Bosnia and Herzegovina decided not to proceed with the appointments until the Republika Srpska submitted its nominees.
+To date, the Republika Srpska has taken no action to that end.
 An additional delay in these appointments could complicate decision-making on issues of relevance for the company and electricity transmission in general.
-The Electricity Transmission Company of Bosnia and Herzegovina was established by the Bosnia and Herzegovina Law Establishing the Electricity Transmission Company, adopted by the Parliamentary Assembly of Bosnia and Herzegovina in 2004, following the June 2003 agreement between the two entities regulating the issue of the establishment of a joint transmission company and independent system operator at the state level, based on Article III (5) (b) of the Constitution of Bosnia and Herzegovina.
+The company was established by the Bosnia and Herzegovina Law Establishing the Electricity Transmission Company, adopted by the Parliamentary Assembly of Bosnia and Herzegovina in 2004 and following the June 2003 agreement between the two entities regulating the issue of the establishment of a joint transmission company and independent system operator at the State level, based on article III (5) (b) of the Constitution of Bosnia and Herzegovina.

 Bosnia and Herzegovina Public Railways Corporation

-As the only mechanism for a harmonized approach to reconstructing railway routes in Bosnia and Herzegovina, the Bosnia and Herzegovina Public Railways Corporation remains financially vulnerable due to its full dependence on unreliable entity financial transfers.
-Over the years, decreasing transfers affected the Corporation and stalled its development from which the railway companies of both entities, all citizens, and the country’s economy would benefit.
-The uncertainty of financing poses a risk to the sustainability of the Corporation, which is the only corporation established under Annex 9 of the General Framework Agreement for Peace.
-It is encouraging that Edin Forto, the new Minister of Communications and Transport of Bosnia and Herzegovina, declared the development of railway infrastructure as one of his priorities.
+As the only mechanism for a harmonized approach to reconstructing railway routes in Bosnia and Herzegovina, the Bosnia and Herzegovina Public Railways Corporation remains financially vulnerable owing to its total dependence on unreliable entity financial transfers.
+Over the years, decreasing transfers have affected the Corporation and stalled its development, from which the railway companies of both entities, all citizens and the country’s economy would benefit.
+The uncertainty of financing poses a risk to the sustainability of the Corporation, which is the only corporation established under annex 9 to the General Framework Agreement for Peace.
+It is encouraging that Edin Forto, the new Minister of Communications and Transport of Bosnia and Herzegovina, has declared the development of railway infrastructure as one of his priorities.

 VIII.
-Developments Related to Annex 7 on Return of Refugees and Displaced Persons
+Developments related to annex 7 to the General Framework Agreement for Peace, on return of refugees and displaced persons

-The realization of the right of refugees and displaced persons to return to their homes of origin under Annex 7 to the General Framework Agreement for Peace remains a challenge.
+The realization of the right of refugees and displaced persons to return to their homes of origin under annex 7 to the General Framework Agreement for Peace remains a challenge.
 As previously, return is of low intensity and often occasional, although in certain communities of high symbolic value.
-This low intensity is not only due to the situation in the communities of origin, but also to the fact that, over time, many refugees and displaced persons, their children and grandchildren adapted to their living situation in their society of exile.
+This low intensity is due not only to the situation in the communities of origin, but also to the fact that, over time, many refugees and displaced persons, their children and grandchildren have adapted to their living situation in their society of exile.